- What is an exempt private company limited by shares?

 Firstly, you need to know the general requirements to set up an EPC in Singapore, it is quite alike to those of a limited company:

-• Director(s)
+- Director(s)

-• Shareholder(s)
+- Shareholder(s)

 The number of shareholders must not fall below the minimum required of 1 and is capped at a maximum of 20.
 A corporate body is barred from holding any bit of shares in an EPC.
-Pursuant to the Company Act, a shareholder could act as the director, simultaneously.
+Pursuant to the Company Act, a shareholder could act as a director, simultaneously.

-• Initial paid-up capital
+- Initial paid-up capital

 You are obliged to pay a minimum share capital of S$1 to get the green light for your incorporation.

-• Company address
+- Company address

 It’s a must to have a registered office address in Singapore, a P.O.
 Box is not accepted.

-• Company secretary
+- Company secretary

 You are given a period of 6 months from the date of incorporation to fill the position of the company secretary, who, among others, also holds the key to the registration of the EPC.
-This individual must be ordinarily resident in Singapore, well-qualified, and have relevant expertise in administration to ensure consistency in the company’s compliance with regulatory requirements.

-Exempt Private Company registration in Singapore
+Exempt private company registration process in Singapore

 The process is similar to setting up a company in Singapore.

 You first need to register a business name.
 As EPC is classified as a private limited, it needs to have a unique name, which must be tailed along by “Private Limited”, “Pte.
-Ltd” – the abbreviation for private limited, or “EPC” for Exempt Private Company.
+Ltd” – the abbreviation for private limited, or “EPC” for Exempt private company.

 Then you should declare the incorporation by filing a memorandum and articles of association and submit them to the Registrar of Companies for review and approval.